-This district is divided two type of villages villages.
+This district is divided into N villages, of which there are two types.
 In n of them, the village head (he) is appointed by the mayor (she), while in the remaining villages, the village head is elected by plurality rule elections held at the village level.
 The superscript $v \in \{app, elec\}$ stands for the selection method of the village head in village v, with app and elec corresponding to appointment and election methods, respectively.
 Village heads have sympathies for one of the parties denoted by $t \in \{d, r\}$.
-A fraction δ of village heads is a simpathizer of party D, while the rest are sympathizers of party R. These political leanings are assumed to be private information, which is a natural specification for the first years of a democratic regime.6
+A fraction δ of village heads is a sympathizer of party D, while the rest are sympathizers of party R. These political leanings are assumed to be private information, which is a natural specification for the first years of a democratic regime.6